A cross-border marine innovation initiative between Estonia and Latvia

-MarTe's mission is to enhance the marine value chain by promoting research and innovation (R&I), ecosystem empowerment, and the adoption of advanced technologies in alignment with the EU Green Deal and regional smart specialization strategies.
+MARTE’s mission is to enhance the marine and maritime innovation ecosystem by promoting research and innovation (R&I), ecosystem empowerment, and the adoption of advanced technologies in alignment with the EU Green Deal and regional smart specialisation strategies.

 We envision a thriving Baltic region empowered by sustainable marine and maritime technologies, supported by robust quadruple-helix collaborations among academia, industry, government, and civil society.

 The project supports the development of the blue economy in Estonia and Latvia through research and innovation (R&I), policy development, testbed design, and community engagement.
-It runs for 48 months between 01.01.2025 - 31.12.2028 and is structured into 7 work packages (WPs), each led by different partners.
+It runs for 48 months between 1 January 2025 – 31 December 2028 and is structured into seven Work Packages (WPs) – each addressing a specific part of the joint innovation ecosystem:

 WP1 (Estonian Environmental Investment Centre): Project coordination, financial and administrative management, IPR, ethics, and risk oversight.